top of page

 Glühschwanz

-Maybe my favourite beast that I got to hear about making this map.
-It is a glowing dragon who is a friend and/or foe to witches.
-It would deliver them food, drink, and cash in exchange for sweet milk being prepared for it on the stove, though if this deal wasn't honoured it would respond in usual dragon fashion and simply torch the place.
-Which is kind of fair.
-It also reminds me of many household spirit stories in which goods/services are given in exchange for something fairly trivial, and a brutal response befalls those who would break the deal.
 The Glühschwanz seemed to have a particular trigger around fairness; if a farmer or lord mistreated their workers, underpaid, or was generally a bad person, it would fly over their house at night using its glowing tail to cast light on their roof, signalling their misdeeds.
 Like a glowing neon arrow showing 'this person sucks'.
 Other ways of meting out a bit of revenge on people included perching on their chimneys and letting 'something' fall into it, spoiling smoking meats and filling the house with a stench... it was poo wasn't it?
 He pooped down their chimneys.
 I've often thought if I was a wealthy man and had that time and freedom I'd dedicate my life to just messing with the kind of people who just make life harder and more miserable than it needs to be.
 The kind of person who isn't technically breaking a law, or at least not one severe enough for anything to happen to them, but will just be out there making life suck that little bit more than it should and not get their comeuppance.
 I think I have found a spirit animal in the Glühschwanz.
 To that raised pickup that parked in the last parent-child spot at the supermarket...
 I'm coming for your chimney, mate.

 Mummelseekönig

-The Mümmlein loved the village dances and one night whilst dancing with the guy she liked, one of the Mümmlein lost track of time.
-The clock struck 10, and she realized what she had done.
+The Mümmlein loved the village dances and one night whilst dancing with a guy she liked, one of the Mümmlein lost track of time.
+The clock struck 10, and she realised what she had done.
 She hurried out of the hall with her beau and went back to the lake.
 With a willow rod, she tapped the water three times, the water parting and creating marble-like stairs down to the castle.
 She said to her partner, "Now we will probably never see each other, because I will have to die.
 Wait a while longer on the shore.
 If blood rises from the depths, I have lost my life; if not, I shall soon be with you again."

 Wait, what?
 This seems a bit dramatic.
 I mean, I know parents can be quite strict on curfews but 'die'?
 Seems a bit harsh.
 And well, ultimately, the water closes back in, a red wave breaks on the shore, and Romeo knows what has happened.
 The Mummelseekönig apparently has no wiggle room for disobedience.
 Massively harsh; surely he was young once.
 We've all been out dancing, stepped outside, and seen that the sun is coming up and thought 'oh crap.'
 The usual remedy is a taxi home, a cup of tea, some toast, and get a movie on, not to be turned into liquid gore.